donalmurtagh/migrate-2-grails3/README.md

 ### Usage

-- Create an empty Grails 3 application or plugin (depending on what you're migrating)
+- Create an empty Grails 3 application/plugin (depending on what you're migrating) with the same name as the Grails 2 application/plugin
 - Install this plugin in the Grails 2 project being migrated, i.e. add the following to `BuildConfig.groovy` replacing `${version}` with the latest version of this plugin